johnpearson/collabo_app/README.markdown

-Welcome to the Collabo Project
+Welcome to the Collabo Depot Project

 This is an experimental application to create a collaborative website where people can post and link up to all kinds of artistic expressions on a private